MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfgetplaceholderrangeinfoforhydration.md

 ### -param StartingOffset [in]

-Offset of the starting point of the range of data.
+Offset of the starting point of the range of data. *StartingOffset* and *RangeLength* specify a range in the placeholder file whose information as described by the *InfoClass* parameter is requested

 ### -param RangeLength [in]

 Length of the range of data.
+A provider can specify `CF_EOF` for *RangeLength* to indicate that range for which information is requested is from *StartingOffset* to end of the file.

 ### -param InfoBuffer [out]

 Pointer to a buffer that will receive the data.
-The buffer is an array of `CF_FILE_RANGE` structures, which are offset/length pairs, describing the requested ranges.
+The buffer is an array of **CF_FILE_RANGE** structures, which are offset/length pairs, describing the requested ranges.

 ### -param InfoBufferSize [in]